Error bounds for gradient density estimation computed from a finite sample set using the method of stationary phase: Introduction

 In the field of computer vision many applications arise where the density of the gradient of the image, also popularly known as the histogram of oriented gradients (HOG), directly estimated from samples of the image are employed for human and object detection \cite{Dalal05,Zhu06}.
 Here the image intensity plays the role of the function $S$ and the distribution of intensity gradients or edge directions are used as the feature descriptors to characterize the object appearance and shape within an image.
 In the recent article \cite{Hu13}, an adaption of the HOG descriptor called the Gradient Field HOF (GF-HOG) is used for sketch based image retrieval.

 Our current work is along the lines of our earlier efforts \cite{Gurumoorthy12,Gurumoorthy13}.
 In \cite{Gurumoorthy12} we focused on exploiting the stationary phase tool to obtain gradient densities of Euclidean distance functions in two dimensions.
 As the gradient norm of Euclidean distance functions is identically equal to $1$ everywhere, the density of the gradients is one-dimensional and defined over the space of orientations.
 In \cite{Gurumoorthy13} we generalized and established this equivalence between the power spectrum and the gradient density to arbitrary smooth functions in arbitrary finite dimensions.
 The fundamental point of departure between our current work and the results proved in \cite{Gurumoorthy12,Gurumoorthy13} is that here we compute the derivative density from a \emph{finite, discrete} samples of $S$, rather than requesting the availability of complete description of $S$ on $\Omega$ as sought in \cite{Gurumoorthy12,Gurumoorthy13}.
 Given only $N$ samples of $S$ the convergence proof involving continuous Fourier transform in \cite{Gurumoorthy12,Gurumoorthy13} has to be substituted with its discrete counterpart.
 Aliasing errors \cite{Bracewell99} which are non-existent in the continuous case have to be explicitly addressed in the present discrete setting.
 Curious enough we find that the free parameter $\tau$, which could be set arbitrarily close to zero in the continuous case, has to respect a lower bound proportional to $1/N$ in the discrete scenario and an apposite value of $\tau$ as a function of $N$ can be explicitly determined.
-Apart from establishing the equivalence between the power spectrum and the gradient density, we also estimate the rate of convergence as $N \rightarrow \infty$ ($\tau \rightarrow 0$), a result \emph{not} discussed in \cite{Gurumoorthy12,Gurumoorthy13}.
+Apart from establishing the equivalence between the power spectrum and the gradient density, we also quantify the approximation error as a function of $N$, a result \emph{not} discussed in \cite{Gurumoorthy12,Gurumoorthy13}.
 Even in one dimension we find the discrete setting to be challenging and worthy of a separate examination.
-The discrete, one dimensional case seems to posses most of the mathematical complexities of its higher dimensional counterpart (thought at this point we are not entirely sure) and lays the foundation for extending the convergence rate result to arbitrary finite dimensions, a task we plan to take up in the future.
+The discrete, one dimensional case seems to posses most of the mathematical complexities of its higher dimensional counterpart (thought at this point we are not entirely sure) and lays the foundation for extending our bounds on approximation error to arbitrary finite dimensions, a task we plan to take up in the future.